Sunirmal10/Streamtube/README.md

     npm start
     ```

-2. Open your browser and visit http://localhost:3000 to access Streamtube.
+2. Open your browser and visit http://localhost:3000 or your respective port to access Streamtube.

 ## ☁️ GitHub Link